-Q – Will the arts incubator earn revenue?
-If so, how much?
+Q – Will Arts INC earn revenue?

-The arts incubator will be based on a business model known as a ‘social enterprise.’
+A – Arts INC is based on a business model known as a ‘social enterprise.’
 Social enterprises are revenue-generating businesses with a twist.
 A social enterprise is a revenue-generating business with primarily social objectives whose surpluses are reinvested for that purpose in the business or in the community, rather than being driven by the need to deliver profit to shareholders and owners.
 (Definition provided by BC Centre for Social Enterprise.)